 This course concentrates on the solidification and expansion of the Spanish skills learned at the elementary level.
 Emphasis is on using the language in varying situations through readings, conversations, and compositions.
 Prerequisite: SPAN 1225.
-This class is only offered in the fall semester.

 SPAN 2223 Intermediate Spanish II (3-0-3)